lgotarra/ml-fullstack-challenge/backend/README.md

 # Translation API

 This project is a simple translation API built with **FastAPI**.
-It includes a RESTful interface for text translation and a basic frontend (located in the `./web` folder, not covered here).
+It includes a RESTful interface for text translation.

 All backend code is located in the `./backend` directory.